cristaloleg/awesome-manifesto/README.md

   - don't use SQL/NoSQL without a reason
 - [ ] use timestamp to store a date/time
   - this will save you from formatting hell
-- [ ] log your queries
+- [ ] log slow queries
-  - see what is happening on db side and who is too greedy
+  - see what is happening in database and who is too greedy

 ### Dependencies
 - [ ] bump libs on a permanent basis